What technology is Tooway™ based on?

 What are Ku and Ka-band and what are their advantages?

 Broadcast satellites principally operate in Ku-band frequencies that have the benefit of offering a broad geographic coverage through a single footprint.
 Ka-band, which is now beginning to be exploited over Europe, has other benefits.
-The frequency bands are:

 International telecommunication union (ITU) allows increasing the frequency band for each satellite (up to 1 GHz for each orbital slot).
 For dedicated two-way communications technology with many separate beams, respectively many spot beams allows extensive frequency reuse, effectively lowering the cost of the spectrum.
 This allows for higher transmission rates, supporting higher peak speeds for individual subscribers.
 The higher Ka-band frequencies allow smaller antennas to be employed for the subscriber equipment, which will reflect to vastly decreasing equipment price.